• About

 Hosting Our First APAI Workshop at ICCV25

 Hosted our Authenticity & Provenance in the Age of generative AI (APAI) workshop at ICCV25 in Honolulu this year.
+Had a fantastic range of papers and talks, from watermarking NeRFs to semantically-aligned VLM-based deepfake detection; and many great entries to our SAFE Synthetic Video Detection Challenge 2025.

 Read more